Trust me – introducing a daily use of your body brush is one extra beauty ritual worth making time for in your routine.

 Sisters Claire and Bec Jakstas are the founders behind Stass & Co, the plastic-free beauty brand committed to creating reusable products and to doing their part to heal the planet.

 Both sisters are big on daily rituals, self-care and connection and their first product out of the traps is the all-natural, vegan-friendly, plastic-free and luxurious Stass & Co The Body Brush, €31, which looks like it should be hanging virtuously in a Nordic spa or sauna.

 Body brushing is also often credited with the effective reduction of cellulite.
-In the BBC’s documentary from earlier this year, The Truth About Looking Good, they partnered with the University of Sunderland to test the efficacy of three cellulite treatments – a daily toning exercise, caffeine cream and body brushing.
+In the BBC’s documentary, The Truth About Looking Good, they partnered with the University of Sunderland to test the efficacy of three cellulite treatments – a daily toning exercise, caffeine cream and body brushing.
 After five weeks, body brushing provided the most effective improvement, with those who did it daily seeing an improvement of 26% and one woman seeing an improvement of 35%.